XpressMusic

 XpressMusic was a brand name for a line of Nokia mobile phones that were specially designed for music playback.
 All of the XpressMusic handsets came with expandable MicroSD memory slots and dedicated music keys, so these phones could also be used as MP3 players.
 The XpressMusic range was launched in September 2006 to compete with the Walkman brand series from Sony Ericsson.
-Except for one device, being the Nokia 3250 XpressMusic edition, all XpressMusic models were marketed with the 5000 series prefixes.
+Except the Nokia 3250, all XpressMusic models were marketed with the 5000 series prefixes.

 In September 2009, Nokia announced the Xseries line of phones.
 The Xseries replaced the XpressMusic brand.

+On March 19, 2020, HMD Global announced Nokia 5310 as the revival version of Nokia 5310 XpressMusic, running Series 30+.
+Later, in 2022, they released "XpressAudio" branded feature phone Nokia 5710 with the main feature that have wireless Bluetooth earbuds inside the phone.